The content below has been tagged with the term “Fire.”

 Austin Griffin and Stephen McGuin are training to become wildland firefighters, an odd career choice given their unusual, at-times troubled backgrounds.
 Yet they’re perfect fits for a still-new training program crafted by The Nature Conservancy (TNC) to put a diverse and economically disadvantaged cadre of young men and women on the front firefighting lines.
 Learn more...

 Occasionally, federal agencies must respond to emergency situations where human life and property are in danger.
-Examples include oil spills, wildland fire, and weather events such as Hurricane Harvey, Irma, and Maria.
+Examples include oil spills, wildland fire, and weather events such as Hurricane Michael, Irma, and Maria.
 The Endangered Species Act (ESA) and its implementing regulations recognize the need to respond immediately to emergencies and provide special procedures that allow federal agencies the latitude to complete their emergency responses in order to secure human life and property without delay, while still providing them with protections that normal compliance under the ESA would have afforded them.
 Learn more...

 April 16, 2014 | 2 minute read